barelyhuman/sizesnap/readme.md

 ## Web version

 There's also a webversion, which serves the purpose of quickly checking a package's contents and their sizes.
-You can visit it as [https://sizesnap.reaper.im](https://sizesnap.reaper.im)
+You can view it on [sizesnap.barelyhuman.dev](http://sizesnap.barelyhuman.dev)

 ## Lighter CLI